FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Neris et al. (2022)~\cite{nerisFPGABasedImplementationCNN2022} proposed a CNN accelerator for a lightweight version of the MobileNetv1 model~\cite{howardMobileNetsEfficientConvolutional2017}, designed to detect ships and airplanes on images obtained through sensors within the Video Imaging Demonstrator for Earth Observation (VIDEO) project \cite{video2021video}.
-The NN was trained using ship and airplane datasets to accomplish this task.
-These datasets consisted of a combination of the MASATI dataset \cite{gallegoAutomaticShipClassification2018} and a subset of the HRSC2016 dataset \cite{liuHighResolutionOptical2017}, comprising 512x512 RGB images, as well as the UC Merced Land Use dataset \cite{yangBagofvisualwordsSpatialExtensions2010} and the Aerial Image dataset \cite{xiaAIDBenchmarkData2017}, containing 256x256 RGB images.
-Two distinct implementations of this accelerator were realized on a Kintex Ultrascale FPGA using Vitis HLS.
-One implementation utilized 32-bit floating-point arithmetic, while the other employed 16-bit fixed-point arithmetic.
+\phantomsection \textbf{Neris et al. (2022)~\cite{nerisFPGABasedImplementationCNN2022}} proposed a CNN accelerator for a lightweight MobileNetv1~\cite{howardMobileNetsEfficientConvolutional2017} variant to detect ships and airplanes in images from the Video Imaging Demonstrator for Earth Observation (VIDEO) project~\cite{consortiumVideoImagingDemonstrator2021}.
+They trained the NN with ship and airplane datasets that combined MASATI~\cite{gallegoAutomaticShipClassification2018} and a subset of HRSC2016~\cite{liuHighResolutionOptical2017} (512x512 RGB), plus the UC Merced Land Use~\cite{yangBagofvisualwordsSpatialExtensions2010} and Aerial Image~\cite{xiaAIDBenchmarkData2017} datasets (256x256 RGB).
+They implemented two accelerator variants on a Kintex Ultrascale FPGA: one with FP32 arithmetic and one with 16-bit fixed-point arithmetic.

-Experiments revealed that the MobileNetv1Lite model executes approximately 0.05 GFLOPs for ship detection and 0.012 GFLOPs for aircraft detection.
-Furthermore, the $F1_{Score}$ achieved for these tasks was approximately 94.5\% and 91\%, respectively.
-Notably, the quantization approach adopted led to a reduction in the number of LUTs, FFs, and block RAMs (BRAMs) required when implementing on hardware, while also taking better advantage of the available DSP units.
+This MobileNetv1Lite model executed about 0.05 GFLOPs for ship detection and 0.012 GFLOPs for aircraft detection.
+Its F1 scores were about 94.5\% and 91\%, respectively.
+The adopted quantization reduced LUT, FF, and block RAM (BRAM) usage while improving DSP utilization.